ampersand22/whs/ADMOB_SETUP.md

-# AdMob Setup Guide for Worzzle
+# AdMob Setup Guide for Worrzle

-This guide will help you set up Google AdMob to monetize your Worzzle app.
+This guide will help you set up Google AdMob to monetize your Worrzle app.

 ## 1. Create Google AdMob Account